Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Water, the natural habitat of fish, nourishes one billion people on our planet.
-We might tend to shy away from this slithery nourishment, but for many it is life.
+We might tend to shy away from this slithery nourishment, but for many, it is life.

 Life in a Cambodian Fishing Village

-We are floating on the Tonle Sap River in Cambodia observing the traditional lake/river village floating houses built of bamboo and anchored by boats, also made of bamboo, as well as a boat market where the residents set up the houses for selling, as well as a floating gym, battery shops, and medical clinic.
-We watch the daily life of the Cambodian or Khmer ‘lake-dwellers,’ who have been building their floating homes, living on the lake, fishing, and growing rice for food.
+We are floating on the Tonle Sap River in Cambodia, observing the traditional lake/river village floating houses built of bamboo and anchored by boats, also made of bamboo.
+As well as a boat market where the residents set up the houses for selling, as well as a floating gym, battery shops, and medical clinic.
+We watch the daily life of the Cambodian or Khmer lake-dwellers, who have been building their floating homes, living on the lake, fishing, and growing rice for food.
 The Khmer fishermen harvest fish from the lake’s 150 species of fish in the same manner their ancestors did a thousand years ago.

 (Audit of the Universe chapter 3.5)

 Traditionally Khmer people, Cambodian people, are farmers and fishermen and rice-growers; the urban planning in the ancient city of Angkor, which once supported 1 million people, was based on water technology; unfortunately, ‘poor stewardship’ used up that water and the Khmer abandoned it.
-The farmers follow the seasons and the regime of water, but Galacti observes that they also obey government regulations and avoid catching shrimp from June to September, the shrimp-breeding season.
+The farmers follow the seasons and the regime of water.
+Still, Galacti observes that they also obey government regulations and avoid catching shrimp from June to September, the shrimp-breeding season.

 Extremes: “Dead Zones”

-As we look at the photos we have taken of the Tonle Sap fishing village, our boat takes us into one of the 500 ‘dead zones’ of oceans and seas on the planet, most of which we find along the eastern coast of the United States, and the coastlines of the Baltic States, Japan, and the Korean Peninsula.
-The Baltic Sea in particular is thought to be the world’s largest ‘death zone’.
+As we look at the photos we have taken of the Tonle Sap fishing village; our boat takes us into one of the 500 dead zones of oceans and seas on the planet.
+Most of which we find along the eastern coast of the United States, and the coastlines of the Baltic States, Japan, and the Korean Peninsula.
+The Baltic Sea, in particular, is thought to be the world’s largest ‘death zone’.

 Finland is using the mineral gypsum in the fields to reduce the leaching of dangerous chemicals.
 How does gypsum do this?
 Well, this mineral changes the structure of soils, especially acid sandy soils (which Finland has), and inhibits leaching of phosphorus, for example.
-That solution is less than successful in Poland: a large phosphor-gypsum waste pile in Gdansk, which is slowly leaking, could release more chemicals into the water than all of the disposal sites located near Finland’s cities combined.
+That solution is less than successful in Poland: a large phosphor-gypsum waste pile in Gdansk, which is slowly leaking, could release more chemicals into the water than all the disposal sites located near Finland’s cities combined.

 Shipwrecks as a Solution

-This blog post is an excerpt from chapter 3.5 of Audit of the Universe
+This blog post is an excerpt from chapter 3.5 of Audit of the Universe.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
-No obligations, total privacy, unsubscribe if you want.
-Your gift is a free pdf of The Explanation and a free pdf of Answering the Big Questions in Life
+No obligations, total privacy, unsubscribe anytime, if you want.